Federal Agency for Child and Youth Protection in the Media: Other restriction mechanisms

-Indexing is not the only mechanism in use in Germany by which broader circulation of certain media works is prevented.
+Indexing is not the only mechanism by which broader circulation of certain media works is prevented in Germany.
 Works may also receive a confiscation order by a court when certain articles of the Strafgesetzbuch apply to them, such as glorification of violence or denial of the Holocaust.
 Confiscation results in a nationwide ban on its sale even to adults; the mere possession of such material remains legal (with the exception of child pornography and terrorist propaganda, both of which are illegal under international law).

-A well-known example of a confiscated work is Wolfenstein 3D, which was confiscated due to the use of Nazi symbols such as Swastikas.
+A well-known example of a confiscated work is Wolfenstein 3D, which was confiscated due to its use of Nazi symbols such as Swastikas.
 Since it was initially not clarified in court whether video games constitute a form of art, the same occurred with later games in the franchise and any other computer game displaying Nazi-related symbols, even including those that portray Nazism in a negative light.
 These rulings were later loosened in August 2018 as a result of a ruling from April that same year.
 The web-based game Bundesfighter II Turbo was released prior to the September 2017 elections, which included parodies of the candidates fighting each other.
 This included the portrayals of Angela Merkel as a reptiloid and Alexander Gauland, who had a special move that involved Swastika imagery.
-When this was noticed by public authorities, they began the prosecution of the game in December, submitting it to the Public Prosecutor General's office for review based on the Wolfenstein 3D decision.
+When this was noticed by public authorities, prosecution of the game began in December, submitting it to the Public Prosecutor General's office for review based on the Wolfenstein 3D decision.
 The Attorney General declined to consider the game illegal under Strafgesetzbuch section 86a, stating that the 1998 ruling was outdated.
-Since then, the USK had adopted age ratings for video games and argued that there was no reason not to consider video games as art within the social adequacy clause.
+Since then, the USK has adopted age ratings for video games and argued that there was no reason not to consider video games as art within the social adequacy clause.
 As a result, the Supreme Youth Protection Authority of the Federal States adapted the Attorney General's ruling to be applicable to all video games within Germany and subsequently, the USK announced this change in August 2018.
 The USK reviews all games to judge if the use of imagery under Section 86a remains within the social adequacy clause and deny ratings to those that fail to meet this allowance.